SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Methodology

 \subsection{Sparse Preference Optimization}

-Motivated by the fact that not all tokens are required to infer a preference, and in order to control token-level contributions, we start by converting the previous objective (\Eqref{eq:rlhf}) that operates on the sequence-level to token-level.
+Motivated by the fact that not all tokens are required to infer a preference, and in order to control token-level contributions, we start by converting the previous objective (Equation~\ref{eq:rlhf}) that operates on the sequence-level to token-level.
 Based on the work of \citet{zeng2024token} (TDPO), this corresponds to maximizing the following equation: